 Exclude irrelevant fields from your search results to improve loading time (see Displayable in search results).

 The number of requested results has a direct impact on query performance, as loading more items from the index takes more time.
 Keep the number of returned results as low as possible (see Editing Components).
 Default number is 10.
 The higher the number, the larger the quantity of items to return, and the slower the operation.
 Also, result folding and duplicate filtering will impact performance as well.
 Therefore, for folding, you should limit the number or folded results to 5 inside each top result.
 By default, only the first two most relevant children are folded (see Folding Results).

-Ensure that you do not load a large number or search results per page (see Editing Components).
+Ensure that you don’t load a large number or search results per page (see Editing Components).
 The response time increases with the number of results to load on a page.
 The default number is typically 10.

 Keep query pipelines as simple as possible.
 The more rules you configure in the query pipeline, the more time it takes to process.